Biped, the new wearable device for the blind, is equipped with sensors suitable for predicting a collision.

 The armor of the blind

-The set of cameras, combined with the sensors, track the trajectory of moving objects.
-In this way, it can predict the impending collision, alerting the user through an audio signal.
+The set of cameras, combined with the sensors, tracks the trajectory of moving objects.
+In this way, it is able to predict the imminent collision, warning the user through an audio signal.

 The audio is directed into the headphones so as to be even more intuitive.

-If the obstacle is to the right, for example, the signal is heard in the right ear.
+If the obstacle is on the right, for example, the signal is heard in the right ear.

 The lithium battery is advanced enough to resist over six hours.
 The blind can wear it while walking on the street, avoiding collisions with objects and people.